GeoscienceAustralia/dea-knowledge-hub/reference/collection_3_summary_grid.rst

 |grid_image|

-Show here is an image of the new grid in EPSG:3577 projection, with tiles shown where we expect to have land imagery available.
+Shown here is an image of the new grid in EPSG:3577 projection, with tiles shown where we expect to have land imagery available.

 How can I use this grid?